DLXPlugins/wp-plugin-info-card/README.md

 To ZIP for release:

-1. Run `npm run build` t run a production build.
+1. Run `npm run build` to run a production build.
 2. Run `grunt` to create a ZIP file ready for installation.